jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 that part of the Clojure state model or whatever - epochal state model.

-Control flow, you have things like Amazon Simple Workflow, right, and Storm.
+Control flow, you have things like Amazon Simple Workflow and Storm.
 We just saw an example of Storm before.
 Look at Storm.
 What is it?
 It is what I have been talking about.
 It is this flow model.
 Although, again, it sort of says this is the recipe that crosses all the pieces, as opposed to saying we are going to compose queues plus arbitrary consumers of queues and other queues.
 It sort of says: I